Rooftop – Where India Inspires Creativity

 Dulari Devi continues to strive in her field, making it clear that there is no stopping talent.
 The sheer will to learn and find one’s passion and conviction, no matter the odds, is what Dulari Devi manifests throughout her life.
 Also, she is aware of passing on the baton and giving back to society and thus often visits various schools to teach Madhubani art.
 She has been instrumental in teaching the younger generation of her family too, including her nephews and nieces.

-In her journey as an art instructor, Dular Devi Ji’s collaboration with Rooftop has been valuable in making Madhubani painting accessible to art lovers who are keen to learn and practice this artform.
+In her journey as an art instructor, Dular Devi Ji’s collaboration with Rooftop has been valuable in making Madhubani painting accessible to art lovers who are keen to learn and practice this art form.
 The 10-hour-long in-depth course is completely online, self-paced, and available in both Hindi and English.

-She goes into detail about the art form in Rooftop’s Madhubani Maestro Course, covering the history, colour theory, basic motifs to advanced compositions, her experiences as an artist, how she derives inspiration from daily life, and much, much more.
+She goes into detail about the art form in Rooftop’s Madhubani Maestro Course, covering the history, color theory, basic motifs to advanced compositions, her experiences as an artist, how she derives inspiration from daily life, and much, much more.
 Download the Rooftop App from Google Play or the App Store to learn more Madhubani art from Dulari Devi.

 Discover us on Instagram @rooftop_app for all things on Indian folk and tribal art!